Upperclass, Transfer and Family Housing Move-In

 Are you excited?!
-Housing and Residence Life is getting everything ready and is looking forward to seeing you on Sept.
-2!
+Housing and Residence Life is getting everything ready and is looking forward to seeing you on September 1!
 Please take the time to read through the information posted here.
-This page contains information that will help you pack, help you figure out where to go to move-in, what to expect when you arrive on campus, along with a ton of other important information you need to know.
+This page contains information that will help you pack, help you figure out where to go to move-in, and what to expect when you arrive on campus, along with a ton of other important information you need to know.

 We also recommend that you share a link to this page with whomever is helping you move, too.